Skip to Content

 • Scrotum — For abnormal veins (varicocele) that can affect sperm quality.

-All of these conditions might affect your body’s testicular or ejaculatory functions.
+Any of these conditions may affect your body’s testicular or ejaculatory functions.

 If your doctor can't diagnose your infertility through a physical exam, they might ask for a sperm sample for semen analysis.